 I’m reminded of the old Scottish proverb “If wishes were horses, beggars would ride” when reflecting on settlement timeframes.
 If wishing could only make things happen sooner….[Note: I am NOT equating injured workers with beggars, though I know the system sometimes makes you feel like one!]

 I mention the proverb because, at first blush, the timeframes for settlements of claims should seem fairly straightforward.
-And, sometimes, they are: once a settlement is reached and the paperwork filed with the BWC, the parties have to wait 30 days before the settlement is final and the check issued a few days later.
+And, sometimes, they are: once a settlement is reached and the paperwork filed with the Ohio BWC, the parties have to wait 30 days before the settlement is final and the check issued a few days later.

 That part about “once a settlement is reached”, now that’s the rub.
 I’ve written about determining fair settlements before.
 I’ve had settlements where an agreement is reached, all the documents signed and filed, and the check issued within 45-60 days.
 But, as my old Pappy used to say, those are “as rare as hens’ teeth”.
 (Actually, researchers say they have found a naturally occurring mutant chicken called Talpid with a complete set of ivories.
 But, I digress…).

-Workers' Comp Settlements Can Take Many Months
+Workers' Comp Settlements in Ohio Can Take Many Months

 More often, settlements take months…sometimes, many, many months.
-And, in my experience, larger settlements take longer because there’s lots involved.
+And, in my experience, larger settlements take longer because there’s a lot involved.
 The more serious the injury, the more likely the need for ongoing medical treatment.
 Who’s going to pay for that treatment?
 Medicare doesn’t want to pay for treatment of work injuries once you’ve settled.
-They will require you establish a Medicare Set-Aside trust account [MSA] and put some of the settlement proceeds in that account.
+They will require you to establish a Medicare Set-Aside trust account [MSA] and put some of the settlement proceeds in that account.
 The set-aside amount has to be determined, usually by hiring a company to evaluate future costs of a claim over your lifetime and then submit that figure (presuming the parties agree with it) to Medicare for approval.
 This takes from 3 months on up.
-(Actually, it’s quicker now than a few years ago where approval could take 9 months).
+(Actually, it’s quicker now than a few years ago when approval could take 9 months).

-PERS and SERS don’t yet require set-aside amounts, so settlement of claims involving folks who worked for public employers or the school system don’t require this step.
+PERS and SERS don’t yet require set-aside amounts, so settlement of claims involving folks who worked for public employers or the school system doesn’t require this step.
 However, the BWC will still insist on allocating a portion of the settlement proceeds to medical and prescription treatment.
 [Does this seem asinine?
 It is…].

 Another consideration is the time to negotiate a settlement.
-With the BWC, the players change depending upon the settlement amount.
-For example, BWC Claims Service Specialists may settle claims for up to certain dollar amounts.
+With the BWC, the players change depending on the settlement amount.
+For example, Ohio BWC Claims Service Specialists may settle claims for up to certain dollar amounts.
 Above this, their supervisor has to sign off.
 Settlements up to $175,000 require approval by appointed BWC attorneys.
-Settlements above this amount have to go a special committee that meets only once a month.
+Settlements above this amount have to go to a special committee that meets only once a month.

 And all this presumes you have some basis for submitting a particular settlement demand.
-For example, a twenty-something with high wages, a devastating injury that will likely remove her from the workforce and require extensive ongoing treatment (frankly, a case I’d rarely recommend for settlement) is worth lots of money.
-But (1) the BWC will never offer as much as the case is actually worth and (2) much of the settlement will end up in an MSA.
+For example, a twenty-something with high wages a devastating injury that will likely remove her from the workforce and require extensive ongoing treatment (frankly, a case I’d rarely recommend for settlement) is worth lots of money.
+But (1) the BWC will never offer as much as the case is actually worth, and (2) much of the settlement will end up in an MSA.
 However, if the employer is self-insured and the client insists on pursuing a settlement, there will be time delays because

-- the initial settlement evaluation must be done and a demand submitted;
+- The initial settlement evaluation must be done, and a demand submitted

-- the other side responds with its offer;
+- The other side responds with its offer

-- the parties go back and forth.
-If they tentatively agree on an amount,
+- The parties go back and forth.
+If they tentatively agree on an amount

 In court settlements, there is no thirty-day requirement.
-However, getting paperwork prepared, signed by all parties and filed by the parties is often ridiculously slower than it should be.
-In my experience, finalization of the settlement in these cases, which should take less than 30 days between agreement and issuance of a check, takes three months or more.
+However, getting paperwork prepared, signed by all parties, and filed by the parties is often ridiculously slower than it should be.
+In my experience, the finalization of the settlement in these cases, which should take less than 30 days between agreement and issuance of a check, takes three months or more.